Enter your email and password to access secured content, members only resources and discount prices.

 We’re about sharing industry-leading knowledge and tailor-made advice to keep each HIA member at the forefront of the industry.
 We work with our members’ best interests at heart because their success is our success.
 And when the housing industry is going well, it’s good for all Australians.

 We’re about building a bright future for the country and the industry.
-In everything we build, we’re building trust – trust in the industry, trust in our members, and trust in their work.
+In everything we do, we’re building trust – trust in the industry, trust in our members, and trust in their work.

 And that’s why with HIA, ‘you’re in good hands’.

 We aspire to be an employer of choice and, in doing so, always look for the best people to join our team.
 We work together, showing mutual respect, integrity and a commitment to service each other, our members and our organisation.
-HIA’s core values are the qualities we see in each other and those we live and work by.
+HIA’s core values are the qualities we see in each other and those by which we live and work.
 We value:

 The health and safety of all those within our working environment is paramount to our business operations and should be at the forefront of our thinking and actions.